 Inactive/Expired Subscriptions – Data is automatically deleted after 3 years, unless legally required for a longer period.

-User Deletion Requests – Users may request data deletion where legally permissible.
+User Deletion Requests – Users may request deletion of their data, subject to legal and contractual limitations.

 Support & Communication Data